 Newport Moves Into Bath

-Now that it is well acquainted with the bedroom, having experienced success over the past few years with its top-of-bed collections, Newport Layton Home this market made its entrée into bath with the debut of six coordinate collections.
+New York — Now that it is well acquainted with the bedroom through its top-of-bed collections, Newport Layton Home made its entrée into bath with the debut of six coordinate collections during the recent New York Home Textiles Market.

 Aside from these groups, the company is also offering free-standing shower curtains, rugs and accessories, with free-standing bath towel ensembles to be added to the line later this year, said Richard Tamblyn, design and marketing director for the bath, table linen and window treatment categories.